Sakshi-Rai164/Indian-Ecommerce-Sales-Analysis/README.md

 # E-Commerce Business Performance & Sales Funnel Analysis

 ## Overview
-This project analyzes a comprehensive dataset from a rapidly growing Indian e-commerce company .
+This project analyzes a comprehensive dataset from a rapidly growing Indian e-commerce company.
 The objective is to explore operations across product listings, sellers, and customer interactions to extract actionable business insights and strategic recommendations for the Indian market.

 ## Project Goals
 * Validate and clean raw e-commerce data to improve analytical accuracy.